 Table 9: Angular Velocity Tuning

 The final tunable portion of the Local Navigation system is the MATLAB “controllerVFH” object, which contains parameter options for the DistanceLimits, NumAngularSectors, HistogramThresholds, RobotRadius, and SafetyDistance.
 The DistanceLimits parameter controls the range readings considered from the LiDAR.
-T this is represented as an array similar to [0 10] where 0 represents the lower bound and 10 represents the upper bound.
+This is represented as an array similar to [0 10] where 0 represents the lower bound and 10 represents the upper bound.
 In this case, we have locked the lower bound to 0.05 and will only work to tune the upper bound.
 The number of angular sectors to use in the binning process is controlled by NumAngularSectors.
 HistogramThresholds controls how dense a particular area needs to be considered occupied or free space, this is done with an array similar to [3 10] where 3 is the lower bound (free space) and 10 is the upper bound (occupied space).
 Densities which fall within this range take on the occupied value of the previous histogram.
 In our case, we have locked this value to [3 8].
 Robot Radius and Safety Distance control how wide a particular section of free space needs to be in order to be considered navigable and have a scalar value.
 In this instance Robot Radius has been locked to 0.1 and only safety distance is tuned.
 These parameters went through a tuning process equivalent to the previously discussed controller parameters and observations are denoted in Tables 10-14.